 The contents of this tab comprise all Cash Receipts that have yet to be deposited.
 This tab can be used to group the deposits together for a more streamlined 'auto-match' when uploading Bank Activity.

-1) Checkbox - Select individual payments to be included in the Bank Deposit
+1) Checkbox - When selected, individual payments that are to be included in the Bank Deposit

 2) Date - The date the payment was received